 The frequency of meetings is determined by the size and complexity of the school and number of issues to be dealt with; it is set by the Headteacher.
 Additional meetings should take place after serious incidents or where necessary.
+At Linton Primary School Health and Safety matters are included in staff meeting time, included at least half termly or when required to be prioritised.

-Accidents, Near Misses, Violent Incidents (Section F1 and F2 of SHSM)
+Accidents, Near Misses, Violent Incidents